antzkr/LUKS-FDE-Auto-setup-Script/README.md

 - System **CANNOT** boot without the USB stick
 - There is **no password typing on startup**, enabling a fast boot time
 - EFI/BIOS and boot directories are physically seperated from the main disk
-- Only the encrypted LVM remains on internal disk, so highly secure from tampering
+- Only the encrypted LVM remains on internal disk

 Both modes include:
 - Separate /root, /swap and /home LVM volumes for simpler upgrades